mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 about audio processing, development in C++ with the best practices, using the new C++20 standard, testing and benchmarking with the use of Google frameworks, and improving my knowledge with git and approaches to open source development in general.
+Thanks to the change in the proposed project extension, I learned a lot about real-time audio signal processing and about cool data structures.
+I had a chance to try to design the data structure with extensions too.
+I am really glad about the plan change now.
 I really improved my English, both, written and spoken.
 I think, that it was the best experience so far for me as a developer I ever had.
 It is awesome, that I can publish my work and have immediately the feedback and proposed improvements.
 With that, I liked the open source development to just how much I can learn by the awesome people and create new cool stuff.
 Despite I’m a college student, this actually missed me a lot, to just have feedback on my work which opens me the opportunities to learn.
 I really felt that I’m a part of the community.
 I will be happy to continue being part of the Mixxx organization and contributing to open source.

 #### Acknowledgements
 First, I would like to many thank my mentor Swiftb0y for his guidance, help,